TRIQS/nda 1.3.0

 One of the features of symmetry groups is that they can be used to initialize or assign to an existing array with an initializer function satisfying the nda::NdaInitFunc concept:

 An nda::NdaInitFunc object should take a multi-dimensional index as input and return a value for the given index.
-Since we are working with complex matrices, the return type in our case is std::complex<double>
+Since we are working with complex matrices, the return type in our case is std::complex<double>.

-simply counts the number of times init_func
+count_eval simply counts the number of times init_func has been called.

 Let's initialize our array: